Mature Masculine

 Separates observation from interpretation: Distinguishes what happened from what it means.

-Remains curious: Asks "What am I missing?" instead of defending what it sees.
+Remains curious: Asks "What am I missing?" instead of defending conclusions.

 The Shadows: Manipulator and Dummy